Why Is It Important To Read To Your Child?

 YOUR ROLE AS A PARENT IN HELPING TO DEVELOP THESE BENEFITS

-Parents have to be pro-active in teaching children to read, meaning if you don’t do it, no one will.
+Parents have to be pro-active (an affiliate product) in teaching children to read, meaning if you don’t do it, no one will.
 So toughen up and put on the mantle of super teacher.
 In this process a child is basically a passive recipient of what the parent offers.
 You have to apply the tools of a teacher in simple and predictable patterns.
 In this way your child will come to relate to these activities in an eager and expectant manner.
 You must make this experience fun for your child.
 Here are some tips to remember when reading to your child:

 - a) Apply techniques for reading to children to make it interactive, thought-provoking, exciting, and educational.